 Wondering how long it takes for CBD to work?
 Keep reading for more information regarding how long it takes to experience the effects of CBD.

-The medium by which CBD is delivered to the Endocannabinoid System (ECS) also influences how long reactions within the body will occur and for how long.
-In general, for CBD products that are absorbed quickly, like vape or oil, the ECS will begin to take effect from CBD in approximately five to twenty minutes.
+The medium by which CBD is delivered to the Endocannabinoid System also influences how long reactions within the body will occur and for how long.
+In general, for CBD products that are absorbed quickly, like vape CBD oil or pure CBD cigarettes, the ECS will begin to take effect from CBD in approximately five to twenty minutes.
 The potency or strength of the CBD and the amount taken in a dose will also influence this time.

 The Method of Consumption Matters